jokob-sk/NetAlertX/front/plugins/README.md

 * Monitor a web service and alert me if it's down
 * Import devices from dhcp.leases files instead/complementary to using PiHole or arp-scans
-* Creating ad-hoc UI tables from existing data in the PiAlert database, e.g. to show all open ports on devices, to list devices that disconnected in the last hour, etc.
+* Creating ad-hoc UI tables from existing data in the NetAlertX database, e.g. to show all open ports on devices, to list devices that disconnected in the last hour, etc.
 * Using other device discovery methods on the network and importing the data as new devices
 * Creating a script to create FAKE devices based on user input via custom settings
 * ...at this point the limitation is mostly the creativity rather than the capability (there might be edge cases and a need to support more form controls for user input off custom settings, but you probably get the idea)